thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 * For testCases job Junit etc. you need to add that also in the code in github.
 In above addressbook url test code are also added.
 *
 * -----------      THIS IS ALL UPTO CLASS 4 RECORDING IN DEVOPS EDUREKA TRAINING    --------
+*

+### CLASS 5 RECORDINGS (WE WILL BE CREATING MORE JOBS IN JENKINS LIKE, COMPILE, CODE REVIEW,  TEST, METRIC TEST, PACKAGE AND THEN DEPLOY)
+* In Jenkins, click on (+) New Item, name the job as "addressbookCodeReview" and then select "FreeStyleProject" as freeStyleProject is the generic one.
+* FreeStyle project will give you all the options in configuration.
+* List of all configuration :
+* 1. Description : Just add the job description (Any random text)
+  2. Multiselectors (Discard old build => will help to keep code clean).
+(Git => helps to select git repo).
+(Parameterized => Just a feature if your project needs parameter to run).
+(Throttle build => Prioritize the jobs).
+(Execute concurrent builds => so it will build concurrently. other users also can push the changes and build)
+*